-What is a torte anyway?
+What is a Torte?

 I didn’t know what a torte was until I got curious after making this awesome chocolate hazelnut torte.
 At first, I found that a torte was defined as a rich, multi-layered cake filled with buttercream, jams, or whipped creams and is traditionally baked in a springform pan.
-Okay, doesn’t sound too different than a regular ole cake?
-Then I found the real difference between a torte and a cake: the torte uses either no flour or a very low percentage of flour.
-This chocolate hazelnut torte uses only ½ cup of flour, so it definitely fits the definition.

 Ingredients